 What we offer

 The project will be performed at the location Nijkerk.
 An allowance will be given for the duration of the assignment.
-If applicable a temporary accommodation or a compensation for housing will be provided.
 Flexible working hours can be discussed.
 Proper mentoring at HBO or academic level.